WuerthPhoenix/neteye-azure-installation/README.md

 You can continue following the NetEye Guide as usual from [Cluster Nodes - NetEye User Guide](https://neteye.guide/current/getting-started/system-installation/cluster.html#ne-service-configuration) onwards.
 Remember to configure timezone etc...

+### 7. Accessing the NetEye web interface
+After completing the setup, you can access the NetEye web interface using the public IP address of the Application Gateway.

+> [!WARNING]
+> The gateway provided by terraform will not automatically trust the self-signed certificate of neteye, so you will need to
+> add it in the gateway configuration.
+>
+> You can do so in the Azure Portal in the **"Backend settings" > "Backend certificate validation type"** section
+> of the Application Gateway